Here you will find useful information related to our tours, and about traveling in Norway in general.

 The majority of drivers are careful.
 They are also tourists and like to look at the surroundings.
 Look out for locals.
 They tend to go much faster.

-In Norway you can share the roads with pedestrians.
-Mostly there are bike paths close to towns where they lead to elementary schools and are not particularly meant for through travellers.
+In general, there are bike paths close to towns where they lead to elementary schools and are not particularly meant for through-travellers.
+You share the paths with pedestrians.

 There are tunnels on most of our tours.
 We recommend bringing a headlight.